Our School Curriculum

 What will my child learn in school?

-At Viewley Hill we believe our curriculum promotes high standards in learning and personal development.
-It is based on the 2014 national curriculum which you can access via this link:
+At Viewley Hill we believe our curriculum promotes high our high expectations for all pupils in learning and personal development.
+It is founded in the 2014 national curriculum, which you can access via this link:

-We are currently part way through reviewing our coverage and content to ensure our curriculum provides all our children need to be ready for the next stage of their education as learners and confident and happy individuals.
+Our curriculum coverage and content is carefully sequenced from the children’s first experiences of Early Years to ensure it provides all that our children need to be ready for the next stage of their education, both as learners and as confident and happy individuals.

 Our Aims